 Do you do couples or family therapy?

-No, I do not do couples therapy, nor family therapy.
+I do not offer family therapy.

 If your family members want to support your therapeutic journey but are unsure of how to do that, NAMI provides wonderful resources and free family support groups.